SolidLabResearch/google-sheet-sync/README.md

 ### Single resource

-The configuration file should contain only a single resource url, as the agent can only write back changes from the Google Sheet back to a single destination.
+The configuration file allows specifying only a single resource URL, as the agent can only write back changes from the Google Sheet back to a single destination.

 ### Public read/write authorization